Contrast-Security-OSS/docs/content/user/vulns/AnalyzeVulnFindings.md

 Contrast only detects the actual behavior of an application.
 If a vulnerability doesn't really represent a problem, there should be a policy change that will prevent this issue from occurring again.
 The most commonly reported false alarm is that the application has a custom control that Contrast doesn't know about.

-Customers with **Enterprise** license can add a custom method call to the appropriate tag list in the Contrast policy.
+Customers with **Enterprise** licenses can add a custom method call to the appropriate tag list in the Contrast policy.

 > **Example:** Your custom HTML-encoder method that takes a string and returns an HTML-encoded string should add the **html-encoded** tag to the data.